thom4parisot/thom4.net/source/_posts/2013-travelling-book-of-reykjavik-campsite.md

 ## Drying Paper

 Monod was a traveller.
-Ironically, I was reading this book during this travel in Iceland.
+Ironically, I was reading this book during this trip in Iceland.
 It was my companion.
 Sadly, it experienced a heavy rainshower.
 Enough to be almost totally wet.

 I left the book on a table of the campsite reception, hopping it would dry.